 Overview

-Using a Marketplace experience as an example, this article describes how to create a multiple-choice survey and how to collect and analyze the responses using Intuiface Analytics.
+This article describes how to create a multiple-choice survey and how to collect and analyze the responses using Intuiface Analytics.

 Experience Structure